lalitx17/UAVPathOptimizer/ALGORITHM.md

 In practice, BMHA* is slightly slower than vanilla A* on open maps but performs significantly better in dense urban maps because it avoids exploring misleading regions by leveraging the most effective heuristic dynamically.

+## Simulation Engine
+The simulation engine provides a **real-time 3D visualization** of the UAV path planning process, enabling users to observe and validate the algorithm's performance in realistic urban environments.

+### Core Components
+- **World Representation:** The simulation uses OpenStreetMap (OSM) data to create accurate 3D city models with buildings, roads, and terrain features.
+This provides a realistic environment for testing UAV navigation algorithms.(Real city simulation is slower than synthetic city simulation)

+### Interactive Features
+- **Multiple Algorithm Comparison:** The simulation supports switching between different pathfinding algorithms (BMHA*, straight-line) for side-by-side performance comparison.
+- **3D Camera Controls:** Users can navigate the 3D environment, zoom into specific areas, and follow the UAV along its planned path for detailed analysis.

+### Performance Monitoring
+- **Visual Debugging:** Color-coded visualization shows different heuristic queues, explored vs. unexplored areas, and clearance levels, making it easier to debug and optimize the algorithm.

+The simulation engine serves as both a **validation tool** for algorithm correctness and a **research platform** for developing new UAV navigation strategies in complex urban environments.

 ## Challenges we ran into
 - **Scalability:** Running full grid-based clearance computations on large cities (>300k cells) caused performance bottlenecks.
 We had to introduce coarse grid fallbacks.
 - **Integration with simulation:** Getting the planner to smoothly integrate with the simulation backend required debugging.